ReyAyanami/billing-engine/docs/concepts/locking.md

 **Why it works:**
 - Aggregate state is derived from events
 - No database reads = no locks needed
-- Optimistic concurrency at event store level
+- **Optimistic concurrency implemented at event store level** - version checks prevent conflicts

 ### When Locks Are Still Needed